jhonesaly/jhonesaly/README.md

 Greetings! 👋

+My work is maintened in gitlab, so this page doesn't reflect my activity, unfortunately.

 My diverse background, including a period of significant leadership development and distinguished performance at the Brazilian Army's military academy, along with a rigorous Mechanical Engineering education from UnB (where I graduated with a high academic standing), has equipped me with an exceptional ability to learn rapidly, manage complex projects, and operate under pressure.

 This unique foundation underpins my current proficiency as a Full-Stack Developer.
 I develop robust software solutions, from designing and implementing high-performance backends with Spring Boot to crafting engaging and efficient user experiences using Angular.
 Furthermore, I ensure the reliability and stability of these applications through meticulous Playwright end-to-end testing, guaranteeing an excellent user experience from development to deployment.